shaloo/docs.arcana/docs/index.md

 ## {{config.extra.arcana.sdk_name}}

 {{config.extra.arcana.sdk_name}} is a client-side library that can be integrated with any Web3 application.
-It works with any application whether it is vanilla JS or built using various application frameworks such as _React, NextJS_, _Remix, _Vue_, or wallet connectors such as _Wagmi_ and _Rainbowkit_.
+It works with any application whether it is vanilla JS or built using various application frameworks such as _React, NextJS_, _Remix, _Vue_, or wallet connectors such as _Wagmi_ and _RainbowKit_.

 Powered by cutting-edge cryptographic algorithms, the {{config.extra.arcana.sdk_name}} has a built-in _decentralized key_ generation_ that ensures no single entity owns or manages the user's keys.
 [Learn more...]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md)